ServerlessDays/organise/docs/index.md

 # ServerlessDays Organising Guide

-The core aim of ServerlessDays is to grow the Serverless Community.
-It is a community run conference series founded on three basic principles.
+The core aim of ServerlessDays is to grow the Serverless Community founded on three basic principles.

 <Features/>